-Explaining Santa Claus and telling your kids about St. Nicholas can be tricky.
-How to handle it is a decision that each family must make for themselves.
+Inside: Explaining Santa Claus and telling your kids about St. Nicholas can be tricky.
+Each family has unique values, traditions, and convictions and must decide for themselves how to explain Santa Claus to their children.
+Our family has taken a unique approach to explaining Santa–one that is laced with Christian traditions that are important to us.
 In this post, we tell how our family has gone about explaining Santa to our kids.

 Note: Before reading this piece, I want everyone to understand that this is how our family has chosen to approach Santa Claus and other mythical holiday figures.
 This is in no way a judgment on what other families do or how they handle Santa Claus.
-I do not think you are lying to your kids if they believe Santa is real or anything like that.
 I hate that I have to even say this, but our current cultural climate appears to think someone is inadvertently judging you if they have a different way of doing things.
+This post is simply to give an account of how our family of six has handled this cultural topic.
+If you’re a young family, perhaps this post will give you some ideas on how to handle the Santa Claus question!

 By Will and Erin Odom